Argent

 1. Install the package

-pnpm add @argent/webwallet-sdk
+pnpm add @argent/invisible-sdk

 2. Import dependencies in your project

-import { ArgentWebWallet, SessionAccountInterface } from 'webwallet-sdk';
+import { ArgentWebWallet, SessionAccountInterface } from '@argent/invisible-sdk';

 3. Initialize the web wallet object with your app configuration: